cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 * LDAP connection information (`ldap`)
 * SSL communication settings (`ssl_inputs`)

-The ```/etc/cloudify/config.yaml``` can be validated at any time using the ```cfy_manager validate``` command.
-This performs the same checks that ```cfy_manager install``` does.
+The `/etc/cloudify/config.yaml` can be validated at any time using the `cfy_manager validate` command.
+This performs the same checks that `cfy_manager install` does.

 #### Multi-Network Management

-Cloudify Manager uses [Cloudify Agents]({{< relref "about/agents/manager_architecture.md#cloudify-agents" >}}) to execute tasks and collect information about the resources that it manages.
-When you install your Cloudify Manager, you must provide the IPs or DNS names that your agents will use to communicate with your manager.
-These settings cannot currently be changed after installation.
+Cloudify Manager uses [Cloudify Agents]({{< relref "about/manager_architecture/_index.md#cloudify-agents" >}}) to execute tasks and collect information about the resources that it manages.
+Before you install your Cloudify Manager, you must provide the IPs or DNS names that your agents will use to communicate with your manager.

-_Note: This value is only configurable if you are using the [RPM-based installation method]({{< relref "install_maintain/installation/installing-manager.md#installing-cloudify-manager" >}})._
+{{% note %}}
+* You must specify the Cloudify Manager networks before you install the Cloudify Manager.
+* You cannot configure multi-network management on [Cloudify Manager images]({{< relref "install_maintain/installation/manager-image.md" >}}).
+* [Cloudify Examples]( https://github.com/cloudify-examples ) require that the externally-routable network is called `external`.
+* If no manager network interface is specified in the blueprint, the agent connects to the `default` interface, which is configured with the `private_ip` flag during the RPM installation process.
+{{% /note %}}

-The networks are configured prior to installation in the file located at `/etc/cloudify/config.yaml` using the `agent:networks` setting:
+The Cloudify Manager networks are configured in the `agent:networks` section of the `/etc/cloudify/config.yaml`, for example:

 ```yaml
 agent: